-Hazardous chemicals can escape from the vacuum pump and the pump should be placed in the hood.
-Cold traps and acid traps can be helpful, but if allowed to thaw or saturate, they can lose their effectiveness.
+Hazardous chemicals can escape from the vacuum pump and the pump should be placed in the hood then cold traps and acid traps can be helpful,

 4.7.14 Fume Hoods

 Laboratory fume hoods are the most important components used to protect laboratory workers from exposure to hazardous chemicals and agents used in the laboratory.
 Functionally, a standard fume hood is a fire-and chemical-resistant enclosure with one opening (face) in the front, with a movable window (sash) to allow user access into the interior.
 Large volumes of air are drawn through the face and out the top to contain and remove contaminants from the laboratory.